 These are the minimum system requirements:

-- Browser—Internet Explorer 6 or higher, Mozilla Firefox 3.5 or higher, Google Chrome 9 or higher, Apple Safari version 4 or higher
+- Browser—Internet Explorer 7, Mozilla Firefox 3, Google Chrome 9, Apple Safari 5 or the latest version

-- Internet connection—1000 Kbps or higher (Our diagnostic tool will show you the internet connection speed to your computer.
+- Internet connection—1000 Kbps or higher (Our diagnostic tool will show you your internet connection speed.
 If the internet bandwidth is too low the program will be slow.)